raulsangonzalo/MusicianSuite/README.md

 >You need to install Soundflower to make use of the recording function!

 ## Python 3 dependencies needed:
+In case you want to execute it through Python:
 - PyQt5
 - soundcard
 - numpy